Editorial Team

 Shannon Tan

-Shannon Tan is presently a Research Assistant at Kaplan Higher Education Singapore.
+Shannon Tan is presently a Research Executive at Kaplan Higher Education Singapore.
 She is also the Journal Manager of the Journal of Applied Learning & Teaching.
 She holds a Bachelor degree (double major in Psychology and Management) from Murdoch University.

 Chairperson